-Condotta NFL Insider column: Haunted Arizona history aside, Seahawks say all they can think about is Sunday
+Haunted Arizona history aside, Seahawks say all they can think about is Sunday

 Seattle may be 2-1, but it’s that sloppiness that has defined Seattle’s season so far.
 And it’s that sloppiness that is the team’s biggest danger heading to Arizona where the Seahawks know “weird stuff can happen.’’

-With the 49ers standing at 3-0 and on a bye this week, and the Rams at 3-0 and hosting a struggling Tampa Bay team, the Seahawks are already in some danger of losing touch with the top of the division if they stumble — especially with a game on tap against the Rams next Thursday at CenturyLink.
+With the 49ers standing at 3-0 and on a bye this week, and the Rams at 3-0 and hosting a struggling Tampa Bay team, the Seahawks are already in some danger of losing touch with the top of the division if they stumble —especially with a game on tap against the Rams next Thursday at CenturyLink.

 It’s not stretching it to say the next week could well determine just how serious of a factor the Seahawks will be in the NFC West this season.
 The Seahawks could conceivably be anywhere from three games behind the Rams a week from now, or a game ahead.